machinable-org/machinable/docs/tutorial/essentials/implementing-experiments.md

 2.0
 ```

 In the last line, it is worth noting that the `int` 2 was automatically casted to a `float` as the dataclass specified.
-Generally, strong configuration typing is enforced to catch subtle configuration errors early.
+Generally, the experiment configuration types will be enforced to prevent subtle configuration errors.

 ## Design for failure